UQ-RCC/pitschi-docs/userguide.md

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/42192079/123127764-ec9b2580-d48d-11eb-89e8-3e9cdf7446b2.png">

 2) On your home page please click on ‘Book’ on top bar.
-3) Please select Mosquito Protein from the list of instruments.
+3) Please select the instrument from the list of instruments.
 <img width="700" alt="image" src="https://user-images.githubusercontent.com/42192079/123132056-a8118900-d491-11eb-9495-3e10e5372f40.png">

 5) On the booking calendar, please select Project, time slots to be booked and click the button Book the selected sessions.